 Are there apps or tools that can reveal snapchat+ users?

-When people start searching for ways to find out if someone has Snapchat Plus, it’s not uncommon to come across websites, apps, or browser extensions that claim to offer this power.
+When people search for ways to check whether someone has Snapchat Plus, it’s common to encounter websites, apps, or browser extensions that claim to offer this capability.
 But can they really deliver on that promise?
-Let’s break it down and save you from wasting time or risking your privacy.
+Let’s break it down to help you avoid wasting time or risking your privacy.

 No Official Tool or Third-Party App Can Tell You